jasset75/Spark-Cassandra-Notes/docs/Environment.md

 val sc = new SparkContext(conf)
 ```

-## spark-submit environment
+## Using spark-submit

-In this mode, you could launch applications directly to the cluster.
-Scala application need to be compiled into Java jars in order to be launched.
+By this way we could launch packaged applications directly to the cluster.
+Scala applications need to be compiled into Java jars in order to be launched.
 So as precondition it is necessary setting up an Scala compiler like [sbt](https://www.scala-sbt.org/).

 ```sh
 echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list